neilberget/node-api-proxy/README.md

 1. Catches requests on configued routes and sends back canned responses
 2. Proxies everything else on to an external server
+3. Lets you simulate transient failures with chaos mode

 If it proxies a request to the external server it will simply return the results back to the requesting application.